schwartzadev/cards/README.md

  * [Player](#player)

 # Usage
 This can be used in a number of ways.
-The recommended way is to use it as a maven dependency (pending as of 4/14).
-Alternatively, you could use the [Github releases](https://github.com/schwartzadev/cards/releases) or generate your own Java JAR.
+The recommended way is to use the [Github releases](https://github.com/schwartzadev/cards/releases) binary JARs, or generate your own Java JAR from the source.

 # Classes